Sex workers: Your rights

 Your rights doing sex work as an employee

-If you are an employee – either because you have an employment agreement, or because despite what the operator says, your position in the business looks more like an employee – you have lots of extra employment rights.
+If you are an employee – either because you have an employment agreement, or because despite what the operator says, your position in the business looks more like an employee – you have lots of extra employment rights, just like employees in other industries.

 Some specific employment rights sex workers might want to know about

-You must have a written employment agreement and your employer must give you a copy of it if you ask for one.
+- You must have a written employment agreement, and your employer has to give you a copy if you ask for it, and